While millions of Americans lost their homes, mega-bank Wells-Fargo walked away with a pittance of a fine.

 MBS are shares of a home loan which is peddled to investors.
 Here’s how this works.

 A bank lends borrower money to buy a home and gets the monthly payments.
+Banks often employed shady tactics to include subprime borrowers.
 This loan — and others, often hundreds — are sold to a more massive financial agency which packages the loans into MBS which issues shares, known as ‘tranches.

 Investors buy them and collect dividends as monthly mortgage payments.
 The tranches are further repackaged and sold again.